-Targeted Inhibition of FLT3 Mutations in Acute Myeloid Leukemia: Clinical Outcomes and Resistance Mechanisms
+Molecular Profiling of TP53 Mutations in Acute Myeloid Leukemia: A Prognostic and Therapeutic Insight

 Research Article